 We have had weddings held in the Cathedral Room since the 1970s.
-The first wedding was between two tour guides in 1973.
-Weddings at Cave of the Mounds are quite common and we have two or three each year.
+The first wedding was between two eccentric guests in 1973.
+Weddings at Cave of the Mounds are quite common and are held multiple times a year.

 Do you notice the stalagmite cross section on the floor in the cathedral room?
 It resembles a tree stump.
 The rings form when water flowing down over the formation builds up layers of minerals with time.
-Thicker rings build during wetter periods, thinner during dryer periods.
-Stalactite and stalagmite rings are not used to determine the age of a formation.
+Thicker rings build during wetter periods; thinner during dryer periods.
+Stalactite and stalagmite rings are not used to determine the age of a formation-the actual growth rings are so small that ten could fit on the width of a human hair.
 However, the variation in the thickness and coloration of the rings tells much about climate changes during the last 250,000 years.

-Polly the Parrot is a stalagmite perched on top of a group of stalactites near the pathway to your right.
-The Polly the Parrot stalagmite is nearly pure calcite and it is translucent.
-It is growing on top of a group of stalactites, which once grew from the bare patch on the ceiling just before the next section.
-The entire bunch of stalactites broke off long ago, settling upsidedown a few feet away from its original location.
+Nearby, Polly the Parrot is perched on top of a group of stalactites near the pathway to your right.
+Polly is a stalagmite made of nearly pure calcite, and it is translucent because of this.
+It is growing on top of a group of stalactites which likely once grew from the bare patch on the ceiling just before the next section.
+The entire bunch of stalactites broke off long ago, settling upside-down a few feet away from its original location.
 We don't know how these heavy stalactites fell or flipped over.
 The presence of water or mud may account for the formation's current position.

-When did these episodes of flooding in the cave occur and what can we say about the relationship between Polly's perch and flooding from glacial melt?
 Cave conservation and protecting this hidden treasure is a huge priority for us.
 In 1988, Cave of the Mounds became a National Natural Landmark, a public-private partnership with the National Park Service.
 It is illegal to damage or remove anything from the cave per Federal Law.
+All the breakages seen in these rooms were caused naturally by what we hypothesize to have been a powerful flood of water which may have happened several times.

 It is impossible to know when every episode of flooding occurred in the cave.
 Each episode over time has created so much change, shaping the cave into what we see and experience today.
 We don't know and probably won't ever know.
-However, due to advancements in science, we have found that one of the nearby stalagmites that are growing near Polly is roughly 2,000 years old.
+What we do know is that the breakages occurred at least 2,000 years ago because new growth on top of the broken formations has been dated to 2,000±100 years old.

-A recent research study had shown that formations in Cave of the Mounds have been growing for more than 250,000 years.
+A recent research study has shown that formations in Cave of the Mounds have been growing for more than 250,000 years.
 Uranium-Thorium dating has revealed that the oldest formation in Cave of the Mounds started to form 257,000 years ago!
 This is the oldest recorded stalagmite in the Midwest so far and is located in the south cave where we saw the cephalopod fossil.

-"Elizabeth Brigham Rooney, she was 15 when the cave was discovered." - Reporter circa 1989
+"Elizabeth Brigham Rooney, she was 15 when the cave was discovered." -Reporter circa 1989